 The Speech-Language-Hearing Association classifies both types of injuries as traumatic brain injuries and indicates 2 types of brain damage that result from those injuries.

 The following are listed as primary brain damage and result from the moment the individual experiences during the accident:

 - Hematomas/blood clots

 - Nerve damage

-The following are provided by the Speech-Language-Hearing Association and are considered secondary brain damage, which develop over time after the accident:
+The following are considered secondary brain damage, which develop over time after the accident:

 - Brain swelling

 - Low or high blood pressure